-HealtheLife Patient Portal
+IQHealth Patient Portal

-Patients can access their personal health information online 24/7.
+Patients can now access their personal health information online 24/7.
 See test results, refill a prescription, request appointments and more.
-The University of Tennessee Medical Center welcomes you to discover the future of health care.
-HealtheLife is a secure, personalized patient portal that provides you the ability to view, store and share your health information with your physician.
-To register for the portal, please call 865-305-9501 or for more information about HealtheLife visit UTMedicalCenter.org/patients-visitors/patient-portal.
+The University of Tennessee Medical Center in partnership with Cerner Health welcomes you to discover the future of healthcare.
+IQHealth is a secure, personalized patient portal that provides you the ability to view, store and share your health information with your physician.
+To register for the portal, please call (865) 305-9501 or for more information about IQHealth visit www.utmedicalcenter.org/iqhealth.